Concessionality and the Design of Debt Limits in IMF-Supported Programs in Low-Income Countries

 IMF-supported programs in low-income countries (LICs) typically include limits on nonconcessional external debt.
 These limits seek to prevent the build-up of unsustainable debt, while allowing for adequate external financing.
 The main component of these limits is concessionality requirements applying to debt contracted or guaranteed by the official sector.

-This page explains the concessionality concept used by the Fund, provides a concessionality calculator, and presents the new and more flexible debt limits framework in place since December 1, 2009.
+This page explains the concessionality concept used by the Fund, provides a concessionality calculator, and presents the debt limits framework in place since December 1, 2009 (to be replaced by the new Debt Limits Policy starting on June 30, 2015).
 This framework allows for different designs of debt limits in IMF-supported programs in LICs depending on country circumstances.

 Concessionality of a loan